ridgerchu/matmulfreellm/README.md

 # Usage

-All of the pretrained models currently available can be found in [`huggingface`](https://huggingface.co/collections/ridger/matmulfree-lm-665f4d2b4e4648756e0dd13c).
+All of the pretrained models currently available can be found in [`This huggingface collection`](https://huggingface.co/collections/ridger/matmulfree-lm-665f4d2b4e4648756e0dd13c).
 ## Model

 We provide the implementations of models that are compatible with 🤗 Transformers library.